Approximate Message Passing for sparse matrices with application to the equilibria of large ecological Lotka-Volterra systems: Proofs of Theorems and

-Denoting as $L \subset \{ v_1, \ldots, v_M \}$ the set of the leaves of the spanning tree, we can write
+Denoting as $L \subset [M]$ the set of the leaves of the spanning tree, we can write

-due to the fact that $|\cK_j| \leq CK$ for all $j$ by Assumption~\ref{ass-A}.
+recalling that $|\cK_j| \leq CK$ for all $j$ by Assumption~\ref{ass-A}, and using the inequality $|L| K \leq K^{|L|}$ for $K\geq 2$.
 If we prune the leaves of the original spanning tree, what remains is a tree made of the nodes that constitute the first sum above plus the root node.
-We can apply the pruning operation to the new tree as above, and iterate until exhausting all the set $\{ v_1, \ldots, v_M \}$.
+We can apply the pruning operation to the new tree as above, and iterate until exhausting all the set $[M] = V(\bar G) \setminus \{\degree\}$.
 This leads to

 Inequality~\eqref{GKmu} follows.

 It is furthermore easy to check that

 Getting back to Inequality~\eqref{xcheck}, and using this last inequality along with Inequalities~\eqref{GKmu} and~\eqref{TG}, we obtain Inequality~\eqref{x(T)}, and the proposition is established. \end{proof}